mathieu-benoit/hello-humanitec/docs/aks-basic.md

 rm ${CLUSTER_NAME}.json
 ```

-## [PA-HUM] Create the Staging Environment
+## [PE-HUM] Create the Staging Environment

-As Platform Admin, in Humanitec.
+As Platform Engineer, in Humanitec.

 Create the new Environment by cloning the existing Environment from its latest Deployment:
 ```bash